otrv4/OTRv4-over-XMPP/otrv4-xmpp.md

 ## Important issues to consider over XMPP

-### Explain how multicasting/synchronization will work
+### Multicasting/synchronization

+First some overview of how other protocols approach the problem:

 #### OMEMO

-From the security audit plus some comments:
+From the security audit (including some of our comments):

 "Assume Alice wants to send an OMEMO encrypted message from her phone.
 She can detect that Bob’s device(s) support OMEMO by requesting his device list with